High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-\end{remark} \begin{proof} It is sufficient to prove that the set where the inequality \eqref{svoivan1} does not hold for any $r>0$ is a set of probability zero.
+\end{lemma} \begin{remark} One can rewrite \eqref{svoivan1} as $P\left(\{\tilde \o: d_{\rm H}(\mathcal{H}_K(\o),\mathcal{H}_K(\tilde \o))< r\}\right)>0$. \end{remark} \begin{proof} It is sufficient to prove that the set where the inequality \eqref{svoivan1} does not hold for any $r>0$ is a set of probability zero.
 Recall that the Hausdorff topology on the compact subsets of $K$ is compact and thus separable.
 Consider a countable family $\{K_m\}_{m \in \mathbf{N}}$ of compact subsets of $K$ that is dense in this topology and let